gher-uliege/Diva-Workshops/README.md

 [`Diva`](https://github.com/gher-ulg/DIVA) and [`DIVAnd`](https://github.com/gher-ulg/divand.jl) are software tools designed to generate gridded fields from in-situ observations.

+Notebooks can be previewed with the service [nbviewer](https://nbviewer.jupyter.org/github/gher-ulg/Diva-Workshops/tree/master/notebooks/)

 ## Objectives

 * The [1st workshop](https://gher-ulg.github.io/Diva-Workshops/Previous/Diva-workshop-2018-Liege.html) (Liège, 3-6 April 2018) was focused on the creation of gridded products and climatologies using `DIVAnd`.
 The organizational details are available.